Pyeloplasty (Kidney Tube Reconstruction for UPJ Obstruction) Postoperative Instructions

-Remove all surgical dressings 24 hours after surgery.
-You will likely have staples in the incisions.
+Remove all surgical dressings the morning after surgery.
+You may have staples in the incisions.
 These are typically removed at your nurse visit one week after surgery.
 You do not need to place anything over the incisions.
 If any of the incisions or drain site ooze fluid or blood, you may place over the counter gauze daily and as needed.

 You may take a shower as you normally do.
 You may allow the water to run over the incision then pat dry.
-Avoid submerging in water for two days.
+Avoid submerging in water until skin incisions are healed, at least two days.